 - systems biology

 The Institute currently has more than 20 investigators primarily affiliated with the institute and more than 70 technical and scientific staff, including postgraduate and graduate students and fellows.
-The Institute is further supported by, and has access to, more than 600 clinicians and clinician-scientists with Children’s National and the Children’s Research Institute, the research arm of Children’s National.
+The Institute is further supported by, and has access to, more than 600 clinicians and clinician-scientists with Children’s National and the Research and Education, the research arm of Children’s National.